BEd, PostGradDipMarketing

 At St Margaret’s 1995-1999

-Mel has appeared on television shows including The Project, The Weekly with Charlie Pickering and Hughesy, We Have a Problem, to name a few.
+Mel has appeared on television shows including I'm a Celebrity, Get Me Out of Here, The Weekly with Charlie Pickering and Hughesy, We Have a Problem and The Great Australian Bake Off, to name a few.

 Of her St Margaret’s journey Mel said: “I loved being a St Margaret’s girl.
 It was at school that the message of ‘girls can do anything’ got into my psyche and it’s something I still embody today, with comedy traditionally being a male dominated industry.
 St Margaret’s taught me to create my own luck, and to believe in myself.
 My path here wasn’t linear; I had to work hard and be a creative problem solver.
 St Margaret’s prepared me well for my career – if I can get up at 4:30am three times a week to get to rowing training, I can do anything!
 St Margaret’s also instilled in me the importance of charity, so I’m also busy as an ambassador for the RSPCA helping out with their events and using my profile to help spread the word about their good work with animal welfare.”